christianrss/christianrss/README.md

 ### 🤖 When I can, I will create an Unsafe Superintelligence to counter the Safe Superintelligence.
 ## 🦾 I don’t want cute robots — I want wild, crazy, revolutionary robots.

-Postgraduate Degree in Electronic Engineering and Robotics (In progress) — UNINTER, Curitiba/Paraná
+Postgraduate Degree in Electronic Engineering and Robotics — UNINTER, Curitiba/Paraná

 Undergraduate Degree in Data Science — UNINTER, Curitiba/Paraná